 Greetings and Gestures

 Respect and honor are extremely important in China.
 Greetings should always be formal, and you should greet the eldest person first.
 Begin by shaking hands and addressing the other person by their formal title followed by their family name.
 If they would like you to call them by their first name or something else, they will generally let you know.
 You should avoid all physical contact aside from a handshake unless you know them personally.
 Often, Chinese people will ask fairly personal questions during your first encounter.
 Try not to get offended as this is simply done to find similarities and to get to know you better.
 In addition, be careful with gestures and behavior: whistling, placing your feet on a chair and pointing with your index finger are all considered rude.
 Public displays of affection are frowned upon in China regardless of your sexuality, so it’s recommended to err on the side of discretion.
 There is a large LGBTQ community in China and while they are mostly accepted, they do not have equal rights.
-They mostly express themselves online in public forums and discussion boards.

 Attendance and Punctuality